genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/dropdownbutton.rst

 Examples
 ========

-    For some examples of dropdownbutton, please check the :ref:`genro_menu` page.
+    You can check an example in combo with a menu in the :ref:`menu_examples_simple` menu section.

+    add???